According to sections of the British press, war with Russia is imminent.

 I return to Andrew Mitchell, the UK’s former Secretary of State for International Development, since my perception is that his message is the real payload in the current campaign, whereas the rest is merely the delivery system.

-Mitchell is quoted by Press TV as saying to the BBC “[…]if shooting down Russian jets ends the conflict in Syria, then that is what Britain and its allies should focus on.”
+by Press TV as saying to the BBC “[…]if shooting down Russian jets ends the conflict in Syria, then that is what Britain and its allies should focus on

 We non-military specialists have a polarised, primitive conception of warfare.
 Our conditioning references sports: two teams duking it out until the bell – after which points are totted up, winners announced, and the final score recorded.

 But modern warfare is not like American football or ice-hockey.
 It is like a child’s kaleidoscope; an ever-changing chimera of refractions and illusions which serves to keep the less intelligent observer engaged in turning the tube because it is distracting – and the more intelligent observer engaged in trying to guess what part of what he sees is real.

 The object of the present media noise, in my view, is twofold.
 It is to make shooting down Russian jets seem relatively yummy in the eyes of dissolute Western audiences – at least when compared unconsciously to the prospect of all-out nuclear war – and it is to manage an incremental escalation in the long-term project of war with Russia without spooking the herd.